camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 - [Docker Compose](https://docs.docker.com/compose/) 1.23.0 or newer
 - [PostgreSQL](https://www.postgresql.org/) 9.6 (newer versions _may_ work as well)
   - used as presistent storage for all Cawemo data (e.g. BPMN workflows, comments etc.)
-- [Camunda BPM](https://camunda.com/) 7.9 or newer with REST API enabled
-  - Cawemo connects to the Camunda BPM REST API to authenticate users and validate user authorizations.
-All operations are read-only.

 ## 1. Log-in to Camunda Docker Registry